Luke Brugnara: Tax evasion

 During his detention hearing evidence was submitted demonstrating Brugnara's threats including a city attorney, a court appointed receiver, his brother, his former mistress and their child.
 Also a witness who altered her testimonial to a gaming officer after he violated his restraining order, two restraining orders filed against him in 2008 by employees at his children's school.
-On May 26, 2010 Brugnara was release to self surrender to the Bureau of Prisons.
+On May 26, 2010 Brugnara was released to self surrender to the Bureau of Prisons.
 Brugnara's later request to withdraw his guilty plea and go to trial was denied by the trial judge, and the decision was affirmed by the Ninth Circuit Court of Appeals in 2011.
 Brugnara was released from prison in 2012.

 Mail fraud

 In May 2014, Brugnara was charged with mail fraud for refusing to pay for $11 million in art delivered to his Sea Cliff estate.
 While awaiting trial on these charges, Brugnara was furloughed into the custody of his attorney, and escaped from the San Francisco federal courthouse.
 He was recaptured a week later in Los Gatos, California.
 Brugnara represented himself in the trial, which was tried before Judge William Alsup of the Northern District of California.
 By the end of the trial Judge Alsup had sentenced Brugnara to 471 days in prison for contempt due to Brugnara's conduct during the trial, including routinely ignoring Judge Alsup's evidentiary and procedural rulings, yelling at witnesses, throwing tantrums, and insulting the government's attorneys, including calling U.S. District Attorney Robin Harris a "Nazi" in front of the jury.
 Brugnara was convicted on six of the nine counts he faced, and sentenced to seven years in prison.
 On May 11, 2017 the Appeals Court affirmed all the convictions, rejecting Brugnara's argument that his decision to represent himself denied him a fair trial.
 The court also rejected Brugnara's claim that the art was fake and hence his refusal to pay or return it didn't constitute fraud, ruling that Brugnara had not taken the steps necessary to support his claim that the delivered art was fake, and, even if it were, his refusal to return the art (claiming that it was a gift) still showed evidence of an intent to defraud.